Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

 # GameTracker
 This website is an SPA intended to provide a non-commercial aid while playing the [Lord of the Rings LCG](https://www.fantasyflightgames.com/en/products/the-lord-of-the-rings-the-card-game/) from [Final Flight Game](https://www.fantasyflightgames.com/en/index/).

+## Rights and Permissions
+This GameTracker webpage is the property of Clive Pottinger.
+Email any comments or concerns to terran.antipodes@gmail.com.
+All displayed images, arts, fonts and The Lord of The Rings: The Card Game are copyrighted at © Fantasy Flight Games.
+The copyrightable portions of The Lord of the Rings: The Card Game and its expansions are © 2011 - 2020 Fantasy Flight Publishing, Inc.
+The Lord of the Rings, and the characters, items, events and places therein are trademarks or registered trademarks of The Saul Zaentz Company / Middle-earth Enterprises and are used, under license, by Fantasy light Games.
+Living Card Game, LCG, LCG logo and Fantasy Flight Supply are trademarks and/or registered trademarks of Fantasy Flight Publishing, Inc.
+All Rights Reserved to their respective owners.<br /> The Rules Compendium and Rules Companion are the intellectual property of, and used by the permission of, Mathieu Martin.

+## Using the GameTracker
+### Purpose
+I created GameTracker when my wife and I started playing Lord Of The Rings LCG.
+There was a lot to learn and every time we had to clarify a rule we ended up reading cards, thumbing through rule books, and scouring the web.
+We often forgot where we were in the game and what to do next.
+So, I created the first GameTracker to help us remember.
+Over time the GameTracker evolved, and new features were added (and some removed).
+But I have tried to keep the purpose the same: to guide players through the sequence of steps in the game.
+The tracker does not help with how to use cards, how to interpret rules, or even what the players' threat levels are.
+It's only purpose is to let players know what is the next step in the game.

+### Screen Elements
+When the GameTracker is opened, the following elements should be visible:
+  - Background images: a set of pictures from the LOTR LCG site that scroll with the page
+  - The Sequence image: shows all phases and steps of regular game-play starting with the "I. Resource Phase" and ending with "7.5 Refresh phase ends".
+  - Side tabs: coloured rectangle that expand when hovered over to provide various actions.
+    - Initially, the visible side tabs should include:
+      - *New Game* (green)
+      - *Options* (teal)
+      - *About* (yellow)
+      - *Load/Save* (purple - at the bottom of the screen)
+    - If you have already started a game, then other side tabs may also be visible.
+  - Main Dialogue: this won't be visible unless you have started a game.
+  - Pop ups: these will appear when certain side tabs are clicked on (*Options*, *About*, *Load/Save*).

+### Getting Started
+Simply move to the *New Game* side tab and click on it.
+The Main Dialogue will appear and guide you through setting up a game.
 ## Version History
 ### v2.0.0 Feature Complete Release
 Players in multiplayer games can be named.